radiovisual/markdown-for-everyone/readme.md

 # Markdown For Everyone

-Use this cheatsheet as a way of demonstrating specific markdown features.
+Use this cheatsheet as a way of demonstrating specific Github-flavored Markdown (GFM) features.
 View this file in "raw" plaintext view to see the specific markdown formatting.
 This cheatsheet is intially based off of [this nice gist](https://gist.githubusercontent.com/jonschlinkert/5854601/raw/4cb53c02691e32930865fa2dafecf8ed359e057c/markdown.md) by [jonschlinkert](https://github.com/jonschlinkert), but will soon evolve to read like a "Markdown for Dummies."

 # Typography